octaviotron/zimbra/notes-cluster.md

-# Fencing Proxmox Virtual KVM hosts Cluster
+# Fencing Proxmox KVM host CUPS Cluster

 This documentation is intended to have a full guide of how to install a corosync/pacemaker cluster of KVM hosts with CentOS 7, running in a Proxmox Hypervisor with STONITH using fence_pve agent.